KZGlobalTeam/cs2kz-docs/docs/guides/Maps.md

 ## Courses

-Each map can have one or more "courses".
-Simply put: a course is a section of gameplay with a start and end zone.
-However, unlike in GOKZ, there will be no concept of "main" and "bonus" courses anymore; just courses.
+Each map in CS2KZ consists of one or more "courses."
+A course is a segment of gameplay defined by a start and an end zone.
+Unlike GOKZ, CS2KZ eliminates the distinction between "main" and "bonus" courses—there are simply courses.

-In order to get your map approved you must uphold a minimum quality standard (which has not been defined yet), but because we want to allow mappers to be creative, while keeping competition reasonable, we are introducing the concept of "ranked" [filters](#filters).
-This means that mappers can have high quality, high effort courses that would have been "main" courses in GOKZ, which players compete on, but also silly courses, which previously were called "bonuses".
-In order for a filter to be ranked, it must be tier 8 or lower, and "reasonable to compete on" (a subjective rating that has not been defined yet).
+To have a [map approved](./MapApproval.md), mappers must meet a minimum quality standard (not yet defined).
+To balance creativity with fair competition, CS2KZ introduces the concept of "ranked" filters.
+This allows for diverse course types:

+- High-quality, high-effort courses (formerly "main" courses in GOKZ) designed for competitive play.
+- Fun or experimental courses (previously "bonus" courses) that offer more creative gameplay.

+For a filter to be ranked, it must:

+- Be a tier of 8 or lower.
+- Be "reasonable to compete on" (a subjective standard to be further clarified later in development).

 ## Filters

-A filter is a combination of a course, a mode, and whether teleports are used.
-Each course will have 4 filters applied to it:

-1. VNL with teleports
-2. VNL without teleports
-3. CKZ with teleports
-4. CKZ without teleports

-Each filter will have its own [tier](#tiers) and its own "ranked" status.
-As mentioned in [Courses](#courses), ranked filters have higher requirements than unranked ones, but can be part of the same map. **Every** record, nomatter the filter, will be stored and displayed on a leaderboard on the official website.
-However, only **ranked** records will award points.
-This is to keep competition reasonable while allowing mappers creative freedom.

-An example filter looks like this:
+In CS2KZ, each course has a filter which represents a unique combination of mode, teleport settings, difficulty tier, and "ranked" status.
+Filters create different variations of a course, providing players with distinct challenges and aligning the course with the appropriate difficulty level.

+### Key Components of a Filter

+1. **Mode** - This defines how the course is played (either [CKZ](./Modes.md#Classic) or [VNL](./Modes.md#Vanilla))
+2. **Teleport Settings** - Whether or not teleports are allowed in the course
+3. **Tier** - Each Filter will have a [tier](#tiers), which indicates the difficulty level of the filter, determined by the course’s complexity and challenge.
+Filters can range from Tier 1 (Very East) to Tier 10 (Impossible).
+4. **Ranked Status** - This indicates whether the filter is ranked or unranked.

+#### Example Filter

-- kz_creative_name, course 3
+- **Map:** kz_example_map, course 3
-- CKZ
+- **Mode:** CKZ
-- no teleports
+- **Teleport Setting:** No teleports
-- tier 4
+- **Tier:** 4
-- ranked
+- **Ranked Status:** Ranked

-Filters can, and will, change over time as the skill ceiling of KZ increases, and boundaries get broken.
-We will try to figure out a system that lets the community have a word in changing things when desired, and **no data will be lost**.
+Filters will evolve over time as the skill ceiling of KZ grows and new boundaries are reached.
+We aim to create a system that allows the community to have input in making changes when needed, while ensuring **no data is lost.**
 So go and play what you enjoy!

-## Map approval process

-Some details on this have not been decided yet, but it will be similar to GOKZ.

-- There will be a selected group of people invested into the KZ community that have enough experience to make informed decisions about the difficulty and rankability of courses in all the mode combinations.
-- There will be an objective minimum quality standard any global KZ map has to fulfill.
-- Whether something is rankable depends partially on objective measurements, but will also be subjective to a certain degree ("reasonable to compete on").
-- Every global KZ map has to have **at least one** course with a filter of tier 8 or lower attached to it.
-- Every global KZ map must be uploaded to the [CS2 Steam Workshop](https://steamcommunity.com/app/730/workshop).
+> [!NOTE]
+> Only records from ranked filters will contribute to a player's overall rank and award points.
+This ensures a
+> fair competitive environment while giving mappers the freedom to create diverse courses.